bcgov/ckanext-sso/pages/keycloak_how_to.md

 **Notes**:
 + Keycloak Groups are tied Catalogue or CKAN Organizations and Groups.
-+ In CKAN there are 3 levels of abilities, Admin, Editor and Member and these are each defined as their own Keycloak Group.
++ In CKAN there are 3 levels of privileges: Admin, Editor and Member, these are each defined as their own Keycloak Group.
 + Always search that a group does not already exist.
 + Search is case sensitive.
 + Keycloak Group **must** match that of a CKAN Organization or Group as is displayed in the CKAN **Name** field format, e.g., ministry-of-citizens-sevices/databc-program.
+    - if not using the API to retrieve this, the easiset way is to copy from the URL when clicking on the CKAN Organization or Group.
 + CKAN Organizations and Groups are stored in the same field and thus must be unique.

 ### ADD A GROUP